Joaquin Phoenix: Animal rights activism

 Phoenix is identified as one of the most active celebrities in the animal rights movement.
 A vegan since age three, he does not wear any clothes made out of animal skin; he requests that all of his leather costumes in films are made from synthetic materials.
 Phoenix has said that animal rights are one of the most important pillars in his life, and maintains that "climate change is imminent if we do not adopt a plant-based lifestyle".
 He has helped raise awareness of the correlation between animal rights, climate change and health issues.

 Phoenix has received praise and accolades from animal rights groups, with PETA naming him "Person of the Year" in 2019.
 PETA's president, Ingrid Newkirk said in a statement: "Joaquin Phoenix never misses an opportunity to turn the spotlight away from himself and onto animals' plight and to set a great example of walking the vegan walk".
 He has been an active supporter of numerous animal rights organizations, including PETA.

 Throughout the years, Phoenix has headlined numerous campaigns for different organizations to help promote veganism and end animal slaughter.
 In 2019, Phoenix and his partner Rooney Mara led the National Animal Rights Day demonstration to help spread awareness for animal rights.
 On January 10, 2020, Phoenix was arrested with actress Jane Fonda at a climate change protest outside the United States Capitol in Washington, D.C.
 At the protest, Phoenix spoke about the link between animal agriculture and climate change.

+Phoenix has also been vocal in drawing attention to the suffering of fish, which he sees as a neglected cause in the sphere of animal rights.
+Fish, says Phoenix, are the "last thing besides insects that people don’t really consider".
+Phoenix's views were shaped by a childhood incident in which he saw fish brutally flung against the side of the boat.
+In 2013, he simulated drowning in a 41-second PETA spot, designed to dramatise how fish suffer in the final moments of their lives.
+The video was shot by photographer Michael Muller.